dobromir-hristov/vuelidate-error-extractor/docs/installation.md

 </script>
 ```

-The error extractor component is registered as a `<form-group>` component by default, but can be changed.
-See [Initialization Options - name](./installation.md#initialization-options)
+By default, the error extractor component is registered as `<form-group>`, but it can be changed.
+See [Initialization Options - name](./installation.md#initialization-options) for more info.

 ## Exported objects